Watching TV is one of my favorite activities to unwind at the end of the day. These are my favorite and the best TV shows on Amazon Prime.

-The Marvelous Mrs. Maisel – The costumes, fast-paced wit and comedy of The Marvelous Mrs. Maisel have made it an instant classic and one of the best shows on Amazon Prime.
-The show was created by Amy Sherman-Palladino, who also created Gilmore Girls.
-It has the same fast-paced dialogue and feel as Gilmore Girls.
+The costumes, fast-paced wit, and comedy of The Marvelous Mrs. Maisel have made it an instant classic and one of the best TV shows on Amazon Prime.
+Amy Sherman-Palladino, who also created Gilmore Girls, created this show.
+It has the same fast-paced dialogue and feels like Gilmore Girls.
 It follows Merriam Maisel, a 50’s housewife that decides to pursue a career in stand-up comedy.
 Maisel (similar to Rory and Lorelie Gilmore) has you cheering for her one minute and then hating her the next.
 It’s very entertaining and definitely leaves you wanting more.

-The Man in the High Castle – Imagine if the Nazis won World War II and took over the East Coast of the United States, while Japan occupied the West Coast.
+Imagine if the Nazis won World War II and took over the East Coast of the United States, while Japan occupied the West Coast.
 That is the premise of The Man in the High Castle.
 As a history lover that studied WWII a lot in college, I was drawn into this show because of the premise.
-I was completely sucked in by the story and the characters.
+The story and the characters completely sucked me in.
 There is a cycle of liking and disliking the characters, plot twists galore and a strong sci-fi storyline that develops as the show goes on.
-Jesse actually watched this one with me and we both were sucked in.
+My husband actually watched this one with me and enjoyed it too.
 Obviously, the subject matter can be triggering since the show is about Nazis.
 Just a little warning.

-Revenge – Revenge is the story of Emily who’s father wrongfully imprisoned and later murdered after an extremely wealthy family frames him for a series of crimes.
-She spends her childhood bouncing around foster care, juvenile detention and is eventually taken in by a mentor and trained to become like Black Widow basically.
+Revenge is the story of Emily.
+Her father goes to prison and is murdered after being framed by a wealthy family for a series of crimes.
+She spent her childhood in foster care, juvenile detention.
+Eventually, a mentor trained her to become like Black Widow basically.
 The plot is loosely based on the novel The Count of Montecristo.
 The first few seasons of this show were SO good and totally sucked me in.

-Desperate Housewives – I spent the first few months of Jesse and I’s marriage binging Desperate Housewives.
-I’d never seen it when it was on TV, but I got so sucked into the soap opera drama.
+I spent the first few months of my marriage binging Desperate Housewives.
+I never watched it on TV, but the soap opera drama sucked me in.
 If you aren’t familiar, the show is about a picturesque little street in suburbia where everything seems perfect.
 But every family has a secret and a lot of drama.

-Heroes – *sigh* Oh Heroes.
-Jesse introduced me to this show when I was in college and I was instantly hooked.
-Part of that may have been Milo Ventimiglia, but mostly because it’s an amazing show about super heroes coming into their powers.
-Heroes is probably the reason that I fell in love with super hero shows and movies.
+Oh, Heroes.
+My husband introduced me to this show when I was in college.
+I was instantly hooked.
+Part of that may have been Milo Ventimiglia, but mostly because it’s an amazing show about superheroes coming into their powers.
+Heroes is probably the reason that I fell in love with superhero shows and movies.
 I think of the show often, and now I’m thinking that it may be time for a rewatch…